Overv/Open.GL/content/articles-en/drawing.md

 Compiling shaders
 --------

 Compiling shaders is easy once you have loaded the source code (either from file or as a hard-coded string).
+You can easily include your shader source in the C++ code through C++11 raw string literals:

+    const char* vertexSource = R"glsl(
+    	#version 150 core

+	    in vec2 position;

+    	void main()
+	    {
+		    gl_Position = vec4(position, 0.0, 1.0);
+    	}
+    )glsl";

-Just like vertex buffers, it starts with creating a shader object and loading data into it.
+Just like vertex buffers, creating a shader itself starts with creating a shader object and loading data into it.

 	GLuint vertexShader = glCreateShader(GL_VERTEX_SHADER);
 	glShaderSource(vertexShader, 1, &vertexSource, NULL);